eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

     ####################

     # Participant that will communicate with a DDS Router in a different LAN.
-    # This Participant will work as the remote DDS Router Client, so it set the connection address of the remote one.
+    # This Participant will work as the remote DDS Router Client, so it sets the connection address of the remote one.

       - name: Wan                       # Participant Name = Wan

         kind: wan-ds                     # Participant Kind = Discovery Server WAN

         discovery-server-guid:
           id: 2                         # Internal WAN Discovery Server id => GuidPrefix = 01.0f.02.00.00.00.00.00.00.00.ca.fe